On this page

 255.255.255.255 broadcasthost

-.
+::1 localhostFinally, point a browser to the URL http://localhost:3000/button.
 You will get a button called “Date”.

 Click on it.
 After the request has been executed, inside the green confirmation box, click on “Click to inspect” to see